Self-Hosting Guide

 Configuration Options

-server.publicUrl — Must match the domain you configure in Caddy.
-This is used for generating invite links, email links, and API responses.
+Public URL — The server derives its public URL from the domain block: domain.base_domain, domain.public_scheme, and domain.public_port.
+These must match the domain you configure in Caddy, and are used for generating invite links, email links, and API responses.

-Security: If you enable email verification, make sure to configure the email.smtp section with valid SMTP credentials.
-Without it, users won't be able to verify their accounts.
+Security: If you enable email, set integrations.email.enabled to true and fill in the integrations.email.smtp section with valid SMTP credentials.
+Without it, users won't be able to verify their accounts or reset passwords.

 5. Docker Compose Setup